 We cannot forget about Moses.
 Moses knew he was a Hebrew while growing up in Pharoah’s court.
 One day he saw an Egyptian whipping one of his Hebrew brethren and mightily intervened.
 What happened?
 He killed the Egyptian and buried him in a shallow grave under the sand.
 Pharoah found out and Moses, the once probable heir to Pharoah’s throne, became a fugitive in the desert herding goats.
 To be fair, God had not yet told Moses his role in freeing his people.
 But we can speculate that around Hebrew dinner tables, they prayed for the day God would free them.
 Moses knew his Hebrew family and thought he would help out God and speed things along instead of waiting.
 After all, God helps those who help themselves.
 LOL.

 So, LOL.
 It is not God helping those who help themselves.
-It is God cleaning up the messes of his children after he promised them what he will do after impatiently helping God to implement his promise.
+It is God cleaning up the messes of his children after he promised them what he would do after impatiently helping God to implement his promise.
 I know a few friends and family who did this and it ended in disaster.
 Some are still wallowing in that disaster.
 Some got back on track when God intervened to clean up their mess.

 Two more things.
 First, unlike our biblical forefathers, we have the holy hindsight in the pages of Scripture to guide us even though God personally spoke to them and showed them things.
 We have the written word.
 They had the spoken word.
 Neither they nor we have any excuses.
 Second, I know what you are thinking.
 Aren’t you doing the same thing?
 This has weighed heavily on my heart, but I do not think I am.
 I am fairly confident I am not.
 But the temptation is strong.
 I really, really, really want to help God with some of the contingencies I have planned, but I am gonna wait it out.

 We are friends with a wonderful family.
 My wife has known KM since the seventh grade, and I have known KM for twenty-seven years.
 She is more than a friend.
 KM and her husband are family to us.
-They are our wonderful sister and brother in Christ that God worked through to bless us.
+They are our wonderful sister and brother in Christ who God worked through to bless us.

-KM read my article, Relinquish, and several days later visited Faith Community Church in Palmdale, CA. The preacher man was teaching about the same things I wrote about.
+KM read my article, Relinquish, and later visited Faith Community Church in Palmdale, CA. The preacher man was teaching about the same things I wrote about.
 A brief recap is I had relinquished my dream of owning a new home in South Carolina.
-We were peacefully, and joyfully content with making the RV our home and making the Barnyard RV Park our new home address.
-The RV is not the home we anticipated, but it is the home Abba Father provided for us the day we bought it in CA. We are good with that.
+We were peacefully, and joyfully content with making the RV our home and the Barnyard RV Park our new home address.
+The RV is not the home we anticipated, but it is the home Abba Father provided for us the day we bought it in CA. We were good with that.

 Rejoice in the Lord, always and again I say, ‘Rejoice.’
 Be anxious for nothing but in everything by prayer and supplication with thanksgiving let your requests be known to God.
 And the peace of God, which surpasses all understanding shall keep your hearts and minds through Christ Jesus [Phil.
 4.6, 7].

 Therefore, take no thought, saying ‘What shall we eat?’ or ‘What shall we be clothed?’ [or ‘Where shall we live?’].
 Your heavenly Father knows that you have need of all these things.
 But seek first the kingdom of God and his righteousness and all these things shall be added unto you.
-Take therefore no thought for tommorrow.
+Take therefore no thought for tomorrow.
 Tomorrow shall take thought for the things of itself.
-Sufficent unto the day is the evil thereof [Mt.
+Sufficient unto the day is the evil thereof [Mt.
 6.33-34].

 Wait on Abba Father.
 Be of good courage and he shall strengthen your heart.
 Wait, I say, on Abba [Ps, 27.14].